Hyperglycaemia and diabetes

-- Change your medicine.
-Your GP may change the amount, timing or type of diabetes medicine you take.
+- Change your medication - your GP may change the amount, timing or type of diabetes medication you take.

-Do not make adjustments in your diabetes medicine without first talking with your GP, diabetes nurse or other member of your diabetes care team.
+Do not make adjustments in your diabetes medication without first talking with your GP, diabetes nurse or other member of your diabetes care team.